BaoAn21/ChessBoardSwift/README.md

 # Simple chess game

-This is my personal project (not finish yet), using Lichess free API https://lichess.org/api to play chess with Maia1 bot
+This is my personal project (not finish yet), using Lichess free API https://lichess.org/api to play chess with Maia1 bot, and play 10 minutes game with others people

-## Not finish feature
+## Implement in future
-Chess logic: Lichess API does not allow a move, but my game is allow every move(sike)
+Chess logic: Add chess logic to indicate legit move for player play esier
-Play with others player: Lichess API have endpoint to do that, but I have not intergrated yet -_-
+A lot of improvement -_-